openlandmap/book/docs/index.md

 All layers are organized around the following themes (based on the [UN-GGIM The Global Fundamental Geospatial Data Themes](https://ggim.un.org/meetings/GGIM-committee/9th-Session/documents/Fundamental_Data_Publication.pdf)):

 -  Buildings and Settlements,
 -  Elevation and Depth,
 -  Geology and Soils,
 -  Land Cover and Land Use,
 -  Population Distribution,
 -  Water,
 -  Physical Infrastructure,
 -  Climate (_added entry_),
 -  Biodiversity and Nature Conservation (_added entry_),

-Some layers maybe match two or more themes and are difficult to classify using a simple definition.
+Note some layers maybe match two or more themes and are difficult to classify using a simple definition, hence we might mention them at multiple places / within multiple themes.

+@RADELOFF2024113918 (the Landsat science team) have proposed 13 essential and many more desirable/ aspirational products using medium resolution imagery referred to as “Medium-resolution satellite image-based products that meet the identified information needs for sustainable management, societal benefits, and global change challenges”.
+The desirable products include: maps of crop types, irrigated fields, land abandonment, forest loss agents, LAI/FAPAR, green vegetation cover fraction, emissivity, ice sheet velocity, surface water quality and evaporative stress.
+The aspirational land monitoring products include: forest types, and tree species, urban structure, forest recovery, crop yields, forest biomass, habitat heterogeneity and winter habitat indices, net radiation, snow and ice sheet surface melt, ice sheet and glacier melt ponds, sea ice motion and evaporation and transpiration.
+This list is largely a basis for OpenLandMap activities for the years to come.

 ## Accessing data